sanmue/arch-linux-installation-guide/README.md

 Enabling SPICE support on the **guest** (Virtual machine):

-- `pacman -S spice-vdagent` # install on Virtual machine # Spice agent xorg client that enables copy and paste between client and X-session and more.
+- `sudo pacman -S spice-vdagent` # install on Virtual machine # Spice agent xorg client that enables copy and paste between client and X-session and more.

 ## Troubleshooting